GiMattia/PyPLUTO/README.md

 ### Rules for Contributing

-We use pre-commit to ensure that the code is consistent with the style "Black".
+We use pre-commit to ensure that the code is consistent with the code guidelines, including the "black" format and several "ruff" checks.
 You can either link the pre-commit to the repository through the command

 ```bash